outdatedbrowser/outdated-browser/README.md

     </div>
     ```
     <br>
-    — Call the plugin just like before but with languagePath: '':
+    — Call the plugin (see 4.) but with the variable languagePath empty:
      ```javascript
     //DOM ready or jQuery
         outdatedBrowser({